-The transferability of credits you earn at Silicon Valley Polytechnic Institute (SVPTI) is at the complete discretion of an institution to which you may seek to transfer.
-Acceptance of the units or degree is also at the complete discretion of the institution to which you may seek to transfer.
+The transferability of credits you earn at Silicon Valley Polytechnic Institute, Inc. is at the complete discretion of an institution to which you may seek to transfer.
+Acceptance of the certificate that you earn in Silicon Valley Polytechnic Institute, Inc. is also at the complete discretion of the institution to which you may seek to transfer.
 If the certificate that you earn at this institution is not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.

 For this reason, you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer after attending SVPTI to determine if your units or degree will transfer.
+This may include contacting an institution to which you may seek to transfer after attending Silicon Valley Polytechnic Institute, Inc. to determine if your certificate will transfer.

 Prior to signing an enrollment agreement, you must be given a catalog or brochure and a School Performance Fact Sheet, which you are encouraged to review prior to signing this agreement.
 These documents contain important policies and performance data for this institution.
 This institution is required to have you sign and date the information included in the School Performance Fact Sheet relating to completion rates, placement rates, license examination passage rates, and salaries or wages, prior to signing this agreement.